PlaceOS/search-ingest/README.md

 ### RethinkDB Mirroring

-`RubberSoul::TableManager` hooks into the changefeed of a table, resolves associations of the model and creates/updates documents in the appropriate ES indices.
+`SearchIngest::TableManager` hooks into the changefeed of a table, resolves associations of the model and creates/updates documents in the appropriate ES indices.

 ## Configuration